 As funding is based on pupil numbers this is a key performance indicator.
-Total pupil numbers for 2020 were 653 (as at the census on 02.01.2020).
-We are mindful that this is 19 children fewer than in 2018-19 and 42 less children than in 17-18.
-The Trust has experienced low Reception intake numbers at Reffley Academy.
+Total pupil numbers for 2021 were 654 (as at the census on 20.5.2021).
+Pupil numbers remain constant from 2020 (653).
+Increased applications have been received for pupils to start in September 2021 at Greenpark Academy and Reffley Academy.

 Another key financial performance indicator is staffing costs as a percentage of total income.
-For 2019-20 this percentage is 67.9% (2019: 74.9%).
+For 2020-21 this percentage is 77.6% (2020: 67.9%).
 The Trustees are confident that staffing levels are closely monitored to agreed Full Time Equivalents and staffing structures all approved by the Board of Trustees.

-The Finance, Pay and Personnel committee monitor premises costs to General Annual Grant (GAG) income, capitation spend for curriculum departments to GAG income, total income less grants and cash flow on a regular basis to ensure that the budget is set and managed appropriately.
+The Resources and Audit committee monitor premises costs to General Annual Grant (GAG) income, capitation spend for curriculum departments to GAG income, total income less grants and cash flow on a regular basis to ensure that the budget is set and managed appropriately.
 All of the above KPI's were within the parameters set by the Board of Trustees.